Srinadhd05/github-actions-learning/README.md

 ## Declarative approch with Yaml

 Kubernetes objects can be created, updated, and deleted by storing multiple object configuration files in a configuration file and using kubectl apply to recursively create and update those objects as needed.

+Use `kubectl apply -f <<.yaml>>` to create all objects defined by configuration files in a specified directory

 ### Comments & Key Value Pairs
 - Space after colon is mandatory to differentiate key and value